-GA Re generates revenue from its investment portfolio and through funds withheld coinsurance reinsurance business assumed through net investment income.
-Total invested assets (Form 1 SFS - Line 1,2,3,5,6,12) grew \$16,883 million, or 38% from \$43,710 million in 2022 to \$60,393 million in 2023.
-Continued new business in both life and annuity reinsurance assumed and interest rate increases drove asset growth.
+The Company generates revenue from its investment portfolio and through funds withheld coinsurance reinsurance business assumed through net investment income.
+Total invested assets (Form 1 SFS - Lines 1, 2, 3, 5, 6, 12) increased \$19,787 million, or 29% from \$69,136 million in 2023 to \$88,923 million in 2024.
+Continued new business in both life and annuity reinsurance assumed drove asset growth.
 The Company's core growth was recorded in funds withheld receivables with remaining assets primarily in direct investments in fixed maturity securities and mortgage loans.

-GA Re follows prudent investment guidelines through a strategy that seeks to maximize returns while managing investment risk in line with Global Atlantic's overall objectives of earnings stability and long-term book value growth.
-The Company regularly reviews the allocation of investments to asset classes within investment portfolio and allocates investments to those asset classes which we anticipate will overperform in the future, subject to limits and guidelines.
-Similarly, we also reduce exposure where deemed necessary.
+The Company follows prudent investment guidelines through a strategy that seeks to maximize returns while managing investment risk in line with Global Atlantic's overall objectives of earnings stability and long-term book value growth.
+The Company regularly reviews the allocation of investments to asset classes within the investment portfolio.